PukkaPad/Predict-Daily-Bike-Rental-Ridership/README.md

 ![pred](./plots/prediction.png)

 The model predicts the data well up to December 21.
 However, it fails to for the final part of the data.
 This needs to be investigated further.
-This is probably caused by the hiliday period.
+This is probably caused by the holiday period.